Localization and Flat Bands in Bond-Inflated Lattices: Random bond inflation

 For large $N_E^{(0)}$ and $K$,

 This distribution is much broader than the Poisson case.

-In Figs.~\ref{fig10} and \ref{fig11}, we compare $\varepsilon_n$ for three cases: (i) the ordered lattice, in which all chains have the same length $L$; (ii) random inflation applied only to the original edges; and (iii) random inflation in which any edge may be inflated.
+In Figs.~\ref{fig10} and \ref{fig11}, we compare $\varepsilon_n$ for three cases: (i) the ordered lattice, in which all chains have the same length $L$; (ii) random inflation applied only to the original bonds; and (iii) random inflation in which any bond may be inflated.
 In the random cases, the number of inflation steps is $K=N-N_O$.

 As shown in Figs.~\ref{fig1} and \ref{fig9}, the distribution of chain lengths differs significantly between the two random inflation protocols, ranging from Poisson-like to broad, effectively power-law behavior.
 Remarkably, this difference leads to quantitative changes but does not alter the qualitative appearance of the flat bands.